|

 INITIAL IMPRESSIONS

-The pen is 5 in (12.7 cm) long, all black and it feel like metal.
-It's seems to be a sturdy pen and I want to know if the clip will hold.
+The pen is 5 in (12.7 cm) long, all black and it feels like metal.
+It seems to be a sturdy pen and I want to know if the clip will hold.

-The journal that comes with the kit is 6 in (15.24 cm) tall and 4in (10.16 cm) wide.
-With spirals on the top.
-A yellow plastic cover and back.
+The journal that comes with the kit is 6 in (15.24 cm) tall and 4 in (10.16 cm) wide.
+It has spirals on the top and a yellow plastic cover and back.
 The back has a ruler in inches and centimeters on the side.

-Otherwise for both journal the pages are made of squares of 5 x 5 mm (0.2 x 0.2 in).
+Otherwise for both journals the pages are made of squares of 5 x 5 mm (0.2 x 0.2 in).

 TRYING IT OUT